flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 If your throttle does not have a range for the reverser there are two ways to activate and simulate reverser with buttons.

 ???
-"Controller with a separate button or key"
+"How to setup reverser: Controller with a separate button or key"
     Microsoft Flight Simulator allows the mapping of a key or button to use the normal throttle axis as the reverser axis.
 To configure this chose a key or button on your controller and map it like this:

      ![Reverser Button Configuration](../../assets/flypad/throttle-calibration/reverser-hold.png "Reverser Button Configuration"){loading=lazy}

     To activate the reverser hold the configured button while applying thrust with your thrust lever.
 Instead of forward thrust this will apply reverse thrust.
 The cockpit levers will move backwards into the reverser range.

 ???
-"Controllers with buttons build into the throttle"
+"How to setup reverser: Controllers with buttons build into the throttle"
     Some controllers have build in buttons which activate when the throttle is moved into the reverse position.
 With these controllers you can't use the above method as you would have to move the throttles forward to increase reverse thrust.
 But this would release the reverse button and apply normal forward thrust.

     To simulate reverse thrust with these throttle controllers you can map the reverser button(s) to the `THROTTLE 1/2 DECREASE`.
 So as long as you keep the controller levers in the reverse position the throttle will be decreased up to full reverse thrust.
 To stop reverse thrust you would move the throttle forward (button will be released) and apply a little thrust so the throttle moves to a non-reverse value again.